j6c-001/Luxsin-X9-API/README.md

 # Luxsin-X9-API
 UNOFFICIAL details of the Luxsin X9 Pre-Amplifier HTTP API for building custom UIs

 WARNING - Be aware: The documentation below may be wrong.
 Usage could damage your device incLuding bricking it.
 I have used it without trouble.
 USE IT AR YOUR OWN RISK.
 I would AVOID SENDING OUT-OF-BOUND settings I have no affiliation with the manufacturer etc.

 Thanks in advance for for making corrections!
 Happy building!

-# Amp (Non-Proxied) API Documentation
+# (Non-Proxied) API Documentation

 This document describes the API for the Luxsin X9 audio pre-amplifier (Luxsin/Sinilink based).
 All communication is performed over HTTP directly to the device IP on port 80.